Financial Wellness Statistics – 17 Interesting Findings

 (Source: Prudential)

-That’s a pretty high number, especially when you consider how often people are unhappy with their benefits packages.
-Obviously, financial wellness is important to employees, and companies are starting to take notice.
+That’s remarkably high, especially considering how often employees express dissatisfaction with benefits packages.
+Clearly, financial wellness matters to employees, and companies are taking notice.

-Many are now offering financial wellness programs that include things like financial education, budgeting assistance, and even debt counseling.
-It’s clear that employees value these benefits and appreciate having them available.
-As more and more companies offer financial wellness benefits, it’s likely that satisfaction levels will continue to rise.
+Many organizations now offer comprehensive financial wellness programs featuring financial education, budgeting assistance, and debt counseling.
+Employees clearly value these benefits and appreciate their availability.
+As more companies introduce financial wellness programs, satisfaction levels will likely continue rising.

 70% of employees state that financial wellness programs can reduce stress and enhance the employer-employee relationship